intersel/Blapy/README.md

 ```
 * Tell to Blapy that these blocks are the ones that may be updated from page to page:
   * add a "data-blapy-container" attribute set to true in order to configure this container as a Blapy container
-  * give a name identifier to the container with the "data-blapy-container-name" attribute in order to identify this content as unique.
+  * give a name identifier to the container with the "data-blapy-container-name" attribute in order to identify this content block as unique.
-  * give a content name to identify each unique page content to be used.
+  * give a content name to identify each unique page content to be used with the "data-blapy-container-content" attribute.
 ```html
   <div id="myContainer"  data-blapy-container="true" data-blapy-container-name="mainContainer" data-blapy-container-content="Howisitgoing">
 	  How is it going?